EBITDA for Financial Management

 Interest – Expenses paid against any monies you’ve borrowed to finance your company.

-Taxes – The money your business pays in corporation tax, and any other business-related taxes.
+Taxes – The money your business pays in corporation tax, value-added tax (VAT), and any other business-related taxes.

 Depreciation – The extent to which your assets have declined in value over the course of their useful life.